botero-dev/sdl-odin-boilerplate/README.md

 Odin + SDL + WASM + Android Boilerplate
 =======================================

 This project is a framework for building cross-platform applications using SDL library and Odin Language.
-A gallery application is

-So far the framework is built as a gallery has a simple implementation of these components:
+A gallery application is developed as a test environment to implement the many systems needed to run:

 - Main loop to grab input, do idle processing, layout and rendering.
 - Event handling like pointer routing and keyboard/gamepad/tv remote navigation.